 Top Level Research at the Helmholtz-Zentrum Dresden Rossendorf

 The Helmholtz-Zentrum Dresden-Rossendorf is a member of the Helmholtz Association of German Research Centres pursuing new insights that will allow us to maintain and improve all of our lives.
 That is why the HZDR conducts research in the sectors health, energy, and matter in Dresden and at three other locations.
-Our large-scale facilities are also available to external guests from around the world to help answer the decisive questions of our society.
+Our large-scale facilities are also available to external guests from around the world to help answer the decisive questions of our societies.

 Scientific research equipment of national and international importance is operated at the HZDR and as such the HZDR is coordinating member and partner of numerous cooperations and projects.
 The scientific facilities are equally available to external guest researchers